working-group-purescript-es/purescript-elmish/docs/getting-started.md

 -- Nothing happens in our UI so far, so there are no messages data Message

--- The UI is just static text, so there is no state type State = Unit
+-- The UI is just static text, so there is no initial state type State = Unit

 -- Since there is no state, there is nothing to initialize